How to get around to discover Tilburg’s hidden gems

 Nature in Tilburg: there’s more to it than just the Spoorpark

 Thought we’re done singing praises of Tilburg?
 As if!
-This Northern-Brabant city is surrounded by some gorgeous nature scenery.
+This Northern-Brabant city is surrounded by some gorgeous natural scenery.
 There are national parks, the Koningshoeve and even sand dunes!
 What are you waiting for?
 Grab that bike or step again and get exploring!

 Leaving aside nature for a second, Tilburg also has a bustling creative scene epitomised by Factorium.
 If you’re on the lookout for lessons in music, dance or theatre then check out Factorium.
 This company is built on four pillars: talent development (5000 students a year), education (30,000 kids in schools a year), expedition (inclusive community outreach programs), and events (with a reach of 50,000 people).
 It is for culture lovers of all shapes, age, and sizes.
-Don’t hold back because self expression is what makes this place what it is.
+Don’t hold back because self-expression is what makes this place what it is.

 Looking to do all your shopping under one roof?
 AaBe Fabriek to the rescue!
 Find a plethora of stores for you to browse through: be it household items, your next Sinterklaas gift or even baked goods.
 You can find them all at the AaBe Fabriek at Tilburg- perfect for a relaxing afternoon of window shopping, or, you know, a tense afternoon of relaxing your purse strings.

 If you need more suggestions on where to shop, we have a special guide just to tickle you shopaholic tastebuds.

 “I want more Tilburg tips!”